 The Coronavirus outbreak has developed rapidly in 2020 after our results were announced and with hindsight would have had a material impact if the full effect on the business being felt today was reflected in these accounts.
 At 25 January 2020 the emerging Coronavirus outbreak was largely restricted to China with a few contained cases reported around the world.
 Whilst this presented a threat to the supply chain it was not forecast to impact day-to-day operations and therefore no impact was reflected in our sales performance and cost forecasts.
-The situation has changed significantly and on 21 March 2020 the Group announced the temporary closure of all John Lewis shops from the end of business on Monday 23 March.
+The situation has changed significantly and on 21 March 2020 the Partnership announced the temporary closure of all John Lewis shops from 24 March 2020.
 These shops will not reopen until it is safe and financially prudent to do so.
 This was in advance of the government's announcement on 23 March 2020 that shops selling 'non-essential goods' will be closed immediately.
-On 1 April 2020, as a result of the closure of all John Lewis shops, the Group announced that it would furlough 14,000 Partners.
+On 1 April 2020, as a result of the closure of all John Lewis shops, the Partnership announced that it would furlough 14,000 Partners.